ThanasisMattas/shortestpaths/README.md

 ### Load your graph

-A [NetworkX formated graph] can be loaded, using the following options:
+A [NetworkX formatted graph] can be loaded, using the following options:

 ```text
   --path TEXT                     The NetworkX-file path to read the graph